HOME *

 YAW--a term used by Cessna salesmen to describe a Bonanza.

-ZEBRA--The phonetic "Z" used by pilots to irritate tower operators who prefer
+ZEBRA--The phonetic "Z" used by pilots to irritate tower operators

 "Zulu".